aimhigherweb/iec_website/content/what-we-do/exam-billing.md

 ---

 <div class="employee-heading">
 <p>The 2014 Budget made significant changes to how optometrists can subsidise by the government in Australia.
-As a result both our Adelaide and Woodville practices have altered how we bill our <a href="/what-we-do/eye-exam">consultations</a> so that we may continue to provide our patients with the best eye care, vision and access to technology in the future. </p>
+As a result both our Adelaide and Henley Beach practices have altered how we bill our <a href="/what-we-do/eye-exam">consultations</a> so that we may continue to provide our patients with the best eye care, vision and access to technology in the future. </p>
 </div>

 #### Standard fees